Rainyforest/battlesnake-2020/README.md

 Add a simple environment for machine learning training in simu_model.

+Also with simple A* for food finding that user could play with.

 A simple [Battlesnake AI](http://battlesnake.io) written in Python.

 Visit [https://github.com/battlesnakeio/community/blob/master/starter-snakes.md](https://github.com/battlesnakeio/community/blob/master/starter-snakes.md) for API documentation and instructions for running your AI.